maxxiimo/the-front-end-manifesto/slicing-and-dicing-mockups.md

 Notice the repetition?

-... and at the end of this process here is what I am left with:
+Step nine is really the place where everything happens stylewise.
+We started slicing and dicing with a blank canvas, added semantically correct HTML5 containers, then content, and here in step 9 we start positioning and styling, from section to section... and at the end of this  methodical process here is what I am left with:

-![][step-9b]
+![][step-9]

+A styled webpage almost completely identical to the mockup, however, created through HTML5 and CSS3 with a minimal amount of imagery.

 ### Step 10 - Sprites and CSS3 for Images